-Carroll Street Buildings - 800 Block 807 CARROLL STREET
+Carroll Street Buildings - 800 Block

+807 CARROLL STREET

 - 1. Massee furniture/Houston Home Journal

 - 2. ca. 1942

 - 3. Retail & Office

 - 4. In the 1950s this building was Massee Furniture Store.
 In 1997 it was purchased by Danny Evans and renovated for commercial purposes including offices for the Houston Home Journal.
 The first floor was Rusty's Restaurant for many years until the chef died.
 In 2019 the building sold and underwent a total renovation to become a 2-level restaurant and event center operating under the name of Orleans on Carroll.
 Two apartments were created upstairs.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. Significant alterations/non-contributing elements: Portico and balcony added in the 1970s.
 Addition on left and renovations in 2022.